 - What difference can homeownership really make to the Chenoa Fund borrower?

 - Predictable monthly housing payments.
 Renters experience an average of 3.5% increase in rent each year.
 Landlords can raise rent whenever a lease expires.
 It’s not uncommon for renters to be priced out of rentals.
-As a homebuyer, you are able to secure a predictable mortgage payment (i.e., principle and interest) for up to 30 years.
-The principal payment builds equity.
+Homebuyers are able to secure a predictable mortgage payment (i.e., principal and interest) for up to 30 years.
+In addition, the principal payment builds equity.

 - Savings and Equity.
-Most homeowners are more able to accumulate savings that are available for family emergencies to saving for a child’s education and ensuring a secure retirement.
-When you own your home, chances are your equity will grow over time.
-Conversely, families forced to sink a large proportion of their income into annually increasing rents, struggle to build savings, a reality that leaves many in a precarious financial situation.
+Most homeowners are better able to accumulate savings that will be available when needed, such as family emergencies, saving for a child’s education, and ensuring a secure retirement.
+When a homebuyer owns a home, chances are the homebuyer’s equity will grow over time.
+Conversely, families forced to sink a large proportion of their income into annually increasing rents struggle to build savings, a reality that leaves many in a precarious financial situation.
 Homebuyers should consult their investment advisor to determine whether there may be financial advantages for them.

 - Ability to make the home your own.
-As a homeowner, you are able to make the home uniquely yours.
-Paint a wall, change the carpet, add a cabinet, hang a picture where you want.
-With rentals, it is at the discretion of the landlord of what you can and can’t do.
+Homeowners are able to make the home uniquely theirs.
+Paint a wall, change the carpet, add a cabinet, hang a picture where they want.
+With rentals, it is at the discretion of the landlord of what they can and can’t do.

 - More affordable monthly payments.
-According to a 2017 RealtyTrac1 study, in 66% of the markets studied, it is more affordable to buy than to rent.
-Sure, there’s the upfront cost of the down payment and closing costs, but Chenoa Fund can help with the down payment (and a portion of the closing costs, in some instances), while a seller of a home can help with the closing costs.
+According to a 2017 RealtyTrac1 study, in 66% of the markets studied it is more affordable to buy than to rent.
+Sure, there’s the upfront cost of the down payment and closing costs, but the Chenoa Fund program can help with the down payment (and a portion of the closing costs, in some instances), while a seller of a home may help with the closing costs.

 - Community connections.
-When you own a home, you are more likely to become invested in the community when they own the home, caring about how your taxes are invested in neighborhoods, schools and organizations.
-You plant roots, make friends, and share experiences cheering for your child’s teams or simply talking with your neighbor about the simple pleasures of the day.
+Homebuyers are more likely to become invested in the community when they own the home, caring about how taxes are invested in neighborhoods, schools, and organizations.
+Homebuyers plant roots, make friends, and share experiences cheering for their children’s teams or simply talking with their neighbors about the simple pleasures of the day.
 This sense of community results in healthier children, lower crime, and improved neighborhoods.

 - Are there social benefits that come from owning a home?

-- Homeowners are generally in a better health condition than those of renters.
+- Homeowners are generally in better health than renters.

 - Increases in housing wealth were associated with better health outcomes for homeowners.